awsdocs/amazon-ecs-developer-guide/doc_source/scheduled_tasks.md

    1. For **Auto\-assign public IP**, specify whether to assign a public IP address from your subnet to the task\.

-1. \(Optional\) Expand **Configure additional properties** to specify the following additional parameters for your tasks\.
+1. \(Optional\) To specify additional parameters for your tasks, expand **Configure additional properties**\.

    1. For **Task group**, specify a task group name\.
-The task group name is used to identify a set of related tasks and is used in conjunction with the `spread` task placement strategy to ensure tasks in the same task group are spread out evently among the container instances in the cluster\.
+The task group name is used to identify a set of related tasks and is used in conjunction with the `spread` task placement strategy to ensure tasks in the same task group are spread out evenly among the container instances in the cluster\.

    1. For **Placement constraint**, choose **Add placement constraint**\.
 Select the **Type** for the placement constraint and then enter an expression\.
 For more information, see [Amazon ECS task placement constraints](task-placement-constraints.md)\.
 **Note**